How to Stop Translating in Your Head? 3 Ways For You to Break the Habit

 The first method you could try is image association.
 In the beginning of your language learning experience, you’ll probably find that you tend to associate new foreign words with the equivalent in your native tongue.

-Instead of associating the Portuguese saudade with the English word “longing,” try to really understand the feeling of missing someone or something that exists far away in time or space, if it exists at all.
-Instead of associating the words such as the Spanish word perro with the English “dog,” try actually picturing a dog instead.
+For example, instead of associating the Portuguese saudade with the English word “longing,” try to really understand the feeling of missing someone or something that exists far away in time or space, if it exists at all.

 This simple change in your learning technique will aid you greatly when you start using what you’ve learned out in the real world.

 When you actively utilize association in your language studies, you’ll stop having to filter and immediately match the word with a meaning.